bbc/spassky/README.md

 Developers push JS unit tests to the Spassky server through a command line interface.
 Multiple devices connected to the central Spassky server will poll the server for a suite of tests.
-The browser will be redirected to the test page, run the tests, and then be redirected back to the idle loop.
+The browser will be redirected to the test page, run the tests, and then are redirected to the idle loop.